kmccullen/CSC319-Editor-V2/Readme.md

 * yank n:       Copy line n into the copy buffer
 * write:        Prompts for file to write out to

-I will provide sample code that implements the original commands (append, delete, insert, sort, stat).
+I have provided sample code that implements the original commands (append, delete, insert, sort, stat).
 If you weren't able to get version 1 working, you can use my version as your start for version 2.

+Note that there is little or no (actually "no") error checking.
+I intend to make that a future step.